2025 SMST SCHEDULE

 • 5-Team Bracket: 4-game round-robin group stage with the highest point team as champion.
 There is NO final/championship match for a 5-team division.

 • 6-Team Bracket: Two 3-team groups with cross-bracket group play.
 Each team will play 3 games, one against each team in the opposite group.
-The top team in points in each group will play in a final.
+The top team in points in each group will play in a final/championship.

 • 7-Team Bracket: 4-game round-robin group stage with the highest point team as champion.
 There is NO final/championship match for a 7-team division.